 Passphrase authorization factors should be passphrases generated by an administrator using guidance contained in the TOE documentation as well as guidance provided by the user's enterprise.
-The TOE must support a passphrase of at least 9 words chosen from a dictionary of words from one to at least eight characters in length.
+The TOE must support passphrases of at least 64 characters; this is to accommodate passphrases composed of several words of varying lengths (e.g., "This i\$ a pr3tty s3cure PassPhraze").
 Once the passphrase is entered by the user, the TOE conditions it using either a hash function, or an approved key derivation function that meets NIST 800-132 to produce the submask to be used as an input for the KEK.